2023 Mozambican local elections: Conduct

 The United States embassy in Mozambique acknowledged credible reports of irregularities in the elections, and called for the CNR to ensure that "votes are counted accurately and transparently."
 The NGO Maise Integredade, which sent over 2000 observers across the country, reported irregularities at polling stations in several municipalities, including ballot stuffing and voter intimidation.
 Additionally, some areas of the country reported experiencing internet shutdowns following the elections.

 Several district courts in Maputo recognized irregularities at polling stations and canceled voting.
 Similarly, in Chókwè, Gaza Province, local courts invalidated election results, however this was overturned by the Mozambican Constitutional Counsel who claimed sole authority to validate election results.
 Courts in Cuamba, Niassa Province, as well as KaMpfumo, Maputo annulled the results in the elections in reaction to petitions by RENAMO.

 Protests

 On 27 October 2023, protests occurred throughout Mozambique after RENAMO called for nationwide demonstrations after several courts found voting irregularities.
-At least three people have been killed by security forces, including a 10-year-old boy in Nampula Province.
-Police have used tear gas on protesters in Maputo, and a 16-year-old was reported to have been shot by police in Chiúre, Cabo Delgado Province.
+Five people were killed by security forces, including a 10-year-old boy in Nampula Province and a 16-year-old in Chiúre, Cabo Delgado Province.
+A further 27 were injured.
+The Mozambican government cracked down on RENAMO headquarters in Maputo and arrested dozens on October 27.
+Hundreds of people were still arbitrarily detained as of November 2023.